d409f19/cellmata/README.md

 Since the source is free and public, you are more than welcome to contribute to the project.
 No code-of-conduct has been released yet, so use your best judgement.

 ## License
-Note that all source-code is released under GNU GPL v2.0.
+All source-code is released under GNU GPL v2.0.